litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/5-session-middleware.md

 !!!
 Danger
     This should not be used in production.
 It primarily exists as a dummy backend for testing purposes.
-It is not thread or process safe, and data will not be persisted.
+It is not process safe, and data will not be persisted.

 ```py title="memory_backend.py"
 --8<-- "examples/middleware/session/memory_backend.py"